-- Interviews with past and present owners, operators, and occupants (see 40 CFR 312.23) - Searches for recorded environmental cleanup liens (see 40 CFR 312.25) - Reviews of federal, tribal, state, and local government records (see 40 CFR 312.26) - Visual inspections of the facility and of adjoining properties (see 40 CFR 312.27) - The declaration by an Environmental Professional (see 40 CFR 312.21(d))
+- Reviews of federal, tribal, state, and local government records (see 40 CFR 312.26) - Visual inspections of the facility and of adjoining properties (see 40 CFR 312.27) - The declaration by an Environmental Professional (see 40 CFR 312.21(d))

 If the inquiry and subsequent site investigation identifies actual soil and/or groundwater contamination, the purchaser may pursue a "private right of action" with past or current owners of the property.
-A private right of action is a legal claim authorized by MTCA (70A.305.080) under which a person may recover costs of remedial action from other persons liable under the Act provided that a cleanup is "substantially equivalent" to a cleanup performed or supervised by Ecology.
+A private right of action is a legal claim authorized by MTCA (RCW 70A.305.080) under which a person may recover costs of remedial action from other persons liable under the Act provided that a cleanup is "substantially equivalent" to a cleanup performed or supervised by Ecology.
 If the source of contamination is on an adjacent property, the persons liable for the adjacent contamination could be responsible for costs associated with cleanup of a site and costs to repair damages to natural resources.

 WSDOT also uses property appraisals performed by the WSDOT Real Estate Services Office (RESO) as described in the Right of Way Manual M 26-01.
 Right of Way Manual Chapter 4 instructs appraisers to document potential HazMat issues on parcels such as odd soil odors or colors, the presence of tanks or drums, and suspected asbestos containing materials.
 If observed, the manual provides directions on how to proceed with the appraisal.
+WSDOT typically uses the GFI for a building or structural appraisal but does not use the completed GFI for single family homes in the appraisal process.

-If acquiring contaminated properties, WSDOT RESO staff follows the steps outlined in Right of Way Manual Chapter 6 to identify and mitigate risk as much as possible.
-Actions may include, but are not limited to, valuing the property as clean and holding funds in escrow for cleanup, including an indemnification clause, or a creating a Prospective Purchaser Agreement.
+If acquiring contaminated properties, WSDOT RES staff follows the steps outlined in Right of Way Manual Chapter 4 to identify and mitigate risk as much as possible.
+Actions may include, but are not limited to, writing an indemnification clause, or a creating a Prospective Purchaser Agreement.
 Once the purchase of a contaminated property is complete, the RESO is required to report the information to the Environmental Services Office (ESO).

 ESO tracks contaminated properties that WSDOT owns, and their associated cleanup liability, and uses the information to report to the Washington State Office of Financial Management.
 This reporting is required by the Governmental Accounting Standards Board (GASB) Statement 49, Accounting and Financial Reporting for Pollution Remediation Obligations.
-When appropriate, WSDOT tracks remaining residual contamination in WSDOT right of way (regardless of liability) after a MTCA cleanup.4
+When appropriate, WSDOT tracks remaining residual contamination in WSDOT right of way (regardless of liability) after a MTCA cleanup.